William Shakespeare’s comedic play is about misunderstandings, love and deception - or rather don’t believe all you hear!

 Pete Thomson is Balthasar, a musician.
 A singer, he may play the lute.
 Or not.
 Commands a small band of itinerant musicians.

-Ben Brunsdon is Borachio.
-He and Conrade (casting TBC) are followers of and schemers in the name of Don John.
+Terri Kay is Borachio and Jacob Holland is Conrade.
+They are followers of and schemers in the name of Don John.
 Borachio is a drunkard with a crafty mind.
 Conrade attempts to convince Don John to use his favour with his brother to pursue his own ends.

 Miranda Chance is Hero, Leonato’s daughter.
 A sweet and obedient girl overshadowed by her cousin Beatrice, she almost never speaks in her elders’ presence.
 In comfortable company she reveals a playful character, plotting to make her cousin and Benedick fall in love.